query_builder#

 • name (Optional[str]) – The name of the column that will be created.
 If None (the default), the input column name with _binned appended to it.

-Return type
+Return type:

 enforce(constraint)#

-Enforce a Constraint on the current table.
+Enforces a Constraint on the table.

 This method can be used to enforce constraints on the current table.
 See the constraints module for information about the available constraints and what they are used for.